Accession Record

 Begin Date Yes First date in date range (yyyy-mm-dd).
 May 25, 1947 would be 1947-05-25

-Era and Calendar autopopulates as CE and Gregorian respectively, generally no need to adjust.
+Era and Calendar autopopulate as CE and Gregorian respectively; generally no need to adjust.

 Extents

-The Extents section in the Accession Record refers to the size of the collection (usually # of cubic feet, i.e. # of storage boxes).
+The Extents section in the Accession Record refers to the size of the collection (usually # of cubic feet, i.e. # of bankers boxes).

 Field Required Content Examples